-As mandated by Assembly Bill (AB) 2215 (Kalra, Chapter 819, Statutes of 2018), the Veterinary Medical Board (Board) must adopt guidelines for veterinarians to follow when discussing cannabis within the veterinarian-client-patient relationship (VCPR) by January 1, 2020 and post the guidelines to the Board's Internet Website.
+Assembly Bill (AB) 2215 (Kalra, Chapter 819, Statutes of 2018) established provisions under the Veterinary Medicine Practice Act for veterinarian discussion of the use of cannabis on an animal for medicinal purposes.
+AB 2215 required the Veterinary Medical Board (Board) to adopt guidelines for veterinarians to follow when discussing cannabis within the veterinarian-client-patient relationship (VCPR) (Guidelines).
+During several public meetings, the Board's Multidisciplinary Advisory Committee (MDC) developed the Guidelines, which were discussed and adopted by the Board at its October 2019 Board meeting.